 Lindos – Rhodes

-For those who chose Rhodes as their summer destination, the impressive acropolis of Lindos is perhaps the best spot to catch the sunset.
+For those who chose Rhodes as their summer destination, the impressive Acropolis of Lindos is perhaps the best spot to catch the sunset.
 Visit the site of the Acropolis earlier and wander around the impressive ruins coming from different time-periods, reflecting that way the vast history of the island.
 Visit the temple of Lindian Athena, see from up close the huge relief of a trireme (warship) dated in the 2nd century BC and admire the Hellenistic walls of the sanctuary and the Castle of the Knights of St. John.
 Do not miss the chance to enjoy the sunset through the standing columns of the Hellenistic Stoa.

 Sounio - Attica

-At the southernmost point of Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must visit.
+At the southernmost point of the Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must visit.
 Just an hour away from the city-center, Sounio hosts the majestic classical temple of Poseidon, climbed on top of the hill and brutally beaten by the waves of the Aegean Sea.
 The place where according to ancient Greek Mythology, Aegeus fell mistakenly mourning the death of his son Theseus, is one of the must-go destinations for every sunset-lover.
 Relax on the grounds of Poseidon’s temple or have a swim at the beautiful beach nearby and enjoy the beautiful sunset Attica has to offer!

 Santorini - Cyclades